Nigeria judge says court should rule in Chevron dispute

+* Abenteuer acquires Temiskaming & Fabre Cobalt-Silver Property Source text for Eikon: Further company coverage:

-LAGOS A Nigerian judge ruled on Monday that the Federal High Court should have jurisdiction over Chevron's (CVX.N) asset sale dispute with Nigerian company Brittania-U, the local firm's lawyers said outside the court.
+LAGOS Jan 27 A Nigerian judge ruled on Monday that the Federal High Court should have jurisdiction over Chevron's asset sale dispute with Nigerian company Brittania-U, the local firm's lawyers said outside the court.

 Chevron is seeking to sell five onshore oil blocks and has been in negotiations with several local players.

-Brittania-U, run by former Chevron executive Catherine Uju Ifejika, was the highest bidder at over $1 billion (603.7 million pounds) for the biggest cluster of blocks - OML 52, 53 and 55 - and Chevron had begun discussions with the company over the sale.
+Brittania-U, run by former Chevron executive Catherine Uju Ifejika, was the highest bidder at over $1 billion for the biggest cluster of blocks - OML 52, 53 and 55 - and Chevron had begun discussions with the company over the sale.

 But Chevron decided to look at alternative bids after Brittania-U did not show sufficient evidence it could muster the amount promptly, industry sources said.